Treasury Bills (T-bills) In Nigeria

 How To Start A Treasury Bill Investment

 One of the ways you can invest your money passively in Nigeria until you are ready to execute a business project is through buying Treasury bills.
-Though the returns may be lower than what you can get from actively doing business, you are guaranteed a sum that comes from a safe investment.
+Though returns on the Nigerian treasury bills issue programme may be lower than what you can get from actively doing business, you are guaranteed a sum that comes from a safe investment.

 Treasury bills are backed by the Federal Government and are outsourced through the Central Bank Of Nigeria.
 For instance if the current rate is 10% per annum, this simply means that an investor in treasury bills will earn an extra 10% on his capital if he invest the money for the whole year.
 The capital is deposited with the Federal government until the investment matures.